by Texas Homesteader ~

 I have *Watering Spikes that are made of terra cotta.
 Water goes into the spike and deep into the soil.
 There the soil can draw the moisture as it dries out.
 And it uses a repurposed bottle for the water reservoir – oh how I love it.

-Some styles use repurposed plastic water bottles but I found a glass bottle that fit mine and used it.
-And my *Larger Watering Spike takes a repurposed wine bottle.
-I picked a pretty blue wine bottle for mine.
+Some styles use repurposed plastic water bottles but I found a glass bottle that fit mine and used it instead.
+And my *Larger Watering Spike takes a repurposed glass wine bottle.
+I chose a pretty blue wine bottle for mine.

 No-Spill Fuel Can

 It used to make me wince when RancherMan would try to hoist that fuel can to the hood of my tractor & pour the fuel.
-There would always be a splash that would spill out as he was tipping the can into the fuel tank.
+There would always be a splash that would spill out as he was tipping the can’s spout into the fuel tank.

 But since we found these *No-Spill Fuel Cans, nary a drop has been spilled.